inashivb/bp-feats/README.md

 # bp-feats

 A little project to automate backporting for Suricata.
-Configurable variables are present in `settings.py`
+Configurable variables are present in `config.toml` per section.

 In order to use the project,